Frankenstein w warszawskim getcie. Historia i legenda

 Podobne artykuły

-- Dariusz Libionka, Apocrypha from the History of the Jewish Military Union and its Authors , Zagłada Żydów.
+- Jan Grabowski, Józef Górski, At the Turn of History , Zagłada Żydów.
 Studia i Materiały: 2008: Holocaust Studies and Materials

-- Monika Polit, The Text Called Szmul Rozensztajn’s Diary , Zagłada Żydów.
-Studia i Materiały: 2008: Holocaust Studies and Materials
+- Ewa Wiatr, Knights of the Iron Cross in the Łódź Ghetto , Zagłada Żydów.
+Studia i Materiały: Nr Holocaust Studies and Materials (2013)

 - Tadeusz Bartoś, Zapomnieć , Zagłada Żydów.
 Studia i Materiały: Nr 11 (2015)